-Find that an EIR, State Clearinghouse No. 2017111004, was prepared for this project by the City of Buenaventura and certified on October 4, 2019, and that the Commission has reviewed and considered the information contained therein.
+Find that an EIR, State Clearinghouse No. 2017111004, was prepared for this project by the City of Buenaventura and certified on October 14, 2019, an EIR Addendum was prepared and approved by the City of Buenaventura on September 26, 2022, and that the Commission has reviewed and considered the information contained therein.